 Go immediately around the corner to your right and destroy the Battery Mimic feasting on the power cables.
 There is another Battery Mimic on the bottom floor so quickly make your way down the pathway and down the stairs to the bottom floor and kill it.
 Go back out to the Great Eastern Passage and continue southward until you reach the next area.
-There are a few smaller enemies that will get in your way.
+There are a few smaller enemies that you will need to take care of.

 Special Op Sector 3

-Once again, you can use your map by pressing the [Select Button] to show you exactly where the Battery Mimics are located.
+Once again, you can use your map by pressing the Button to show you exactly where the Battery Mimics are located.
 There is one that appears immediately as you enter the room.
 Follow it as it runs southward and destroy it.

 Op Sector 37